DiegoVictor/comix-notifier/README.md

 ```
 $ npm run test
 ```
+> Run the command in the root folder

 ## Coverage report
 You can see the coverage report inside `tests/coverage`.
 They are automatically created after the tests run.